 The School does not tolerate sex discrimination, harassment or retaliation and will therefore take effective action, including disciplinary action, when appropriate.
 Any person that believes they have been discriminated based on sex can file a complaint under this procedure by contacting the School's Title IX Coordinators as follows:

+Jennifer Whitmire

+Human Resource Manager/Title IX Coordinator

-Jennifer Whitmire Human Resource Manager 32 S Center St. Mesa, Arizona 85210 jwhitmire@heritageacademyaz.com
+32 S Center St.

+Mesa, Arizona 85210

+480-969-5641 ext.
+4408

+jwhitmire@heritageacademyaz.com